saumitrapal/Bash_Script/README.md

 done

-#Ep 10 — Where to Store Scripts & $PATH
+#09: Where to Store Scripts & $PATH

 Avoid running scripts with ./ everywhere by saving them in standard directories in your $PATH: